 In 1886, Capt.
 Francis Weller of the schooner Stony Brook filed a complaint with the Lighthouse Board against Keeper Charles F. Jayne, accusing him of refusing to come to the ship’s aid when it had run onto the rocks near the lighthouse and broken up.
 It was rare for keepers to refuse aid to ships in distress in their vicinity, and it was not unknown for ship captains to accuse lighthouse keepers of not sounding their foghorns or maintaining their lights properly, in an attempt to cover up their own incompetence.

 The keepers at Old Field Point did assist stranded vessels as evidence by Keeper Richard Ray, who in 1923 rescued two men whose powerboat had run aground on the rocks in front of the station.
-Ray brought the two men to the lighthouse, where he provided cloth, food, and shelter for them for the next two days.
+Ray brought the two men to the lighthouse, where he provided clothing, food, and shelter for them for the next two days.

-The lighthouse was deactivated in 1933, replaced by a beacon atop a steel tower built next to the lighthouse.
-The lighthouse property was conveyed to the Village of Old Field in 1935 “for public-park purposes.”
-However, after the bombing of Pearl Harbor in 1941, the government seized the station, along with the nearby Horton Point Lighthouse, for purposes of national defense.
+Old Field Point Lighthouse was deactivated in 1933, after having been replaced by a beacon atop a nearby steel tower.
+The lighthouse property was conveyed to the Village of Old Field in 1935 “for public-park purposes,” however, after the bombing of Pearl Harbor in 1941, the government seized the station, along with nearby Horton Point Lighthouse, for purposes of national defense.
 Horton Point was manned by aircraft spotters, while a small Coast Guard contingent occupied Old Field Point.
 After the war, both lighthouses were returned to their communities.